jentery/dh150/index.md

 These notes draw from work by Lisa Cartwright, Hillary Chute, Gilles Deleuze, Mary Ann Doane, Scott McCloud, W.J.T.
 Mitchell, Charles Sanders Peirce, Susan Sontag, and Marita Sturken.

+**Games and Fiction**

+The following terms are useful when discussing games as images (and more).

+Components of a game (drawn from the work of Walker White):
+* Engine (for physics, graphics, sound, and game dynamics)
+* Rules (framework or guidelines for action) and mechanics (the actions afforded)
+* Interface (for options, navigation, and menus)
+* Content (such as the story, characters, conditions, levels, and audio, image, and text)
+* Play (uncompelled or uncoerced negotiation with the components above; a relation between game and player)

+Some key terms for games (drawn from the work of Anna Anthropy, Naomi Clark, Alexander Galloway, Brenda Romero, and Brian Upton):
+* Game state: all variables at play in a given scenario; may include everything from number of players and components to possible actions and conflicts to goals and win conditions; essentially the game’s "metagame"
+* Phase space: the conceptual space representing possible game states; helps to account for movement from one location to the next; has direction and goals built into it (such as unlocking, levels, and disclosure)
+* Playspace or actionable space: the actual, playable gameworld, where players negotiate with game states and phase space
+* Horizon of action: the synthesis of states attainable (according to the game) and states desired (by a player)
+* Goals: desired game states, or games states with a special status
+* Trajectory: path through phase and play space toward horizon of action
+* Types of action (care of Alexander Galloway): diegetic machine act (the game proceeds without the player), diegetic player act (such as player character movement, expression, and dialogue), non-diegetic machine act (such game goals, points, stats, bugs, and crashes), and non-diegetic player action (such as pressing pause or selecting options)

+Evaluation of games (drawn from the work of Anna Anthropy, Naomi Clark, Brenda Romero, and Brian Upton):
+* Choice: What possible actions, or "verbs," are afforded by horizons of action?
+* Variety: How much repetition occurs in the horizon of action?
+* Consequence: To what degree do actions have palpable/clear outcomes?
+* Predictability: To what degree can actions, or "verbs," be anticipated?
+* Uncertainty: To what degree are the outcomes predetermined?
+* Satisfaction: To what degree are desirable outcomes attainable?
+* Values: How do the actions and horizons of action correspond with particular worldviews?
+What do those worldviews assume about players and games?

 ---

 ### Text and Fiction